featured image

 The Kalevala has been an inspiration to science, art, and culture ever since it was first published, and it has been used as well in disputes as in discussions about Finland and Finnish cultural heritage.
 The Kalevala represents Karelian and Finnish cultural heritage, which is constantly changing and open to a variety of interpretations.
 The project, which is being planned in connection to the European Heritage Label, is called “The Epic Kaleidoscope” and it aims at bringing to light all the different ways we can see, experience, and interpret the Kalevala, as well as what the Kalevala, itself, is in the 2020’s.
 The target group for the project is children and young people who will be able to learn about Karelian and Finnish cultural heritage as seen from today’s point of view.
 How have people and societies emerging from different backgrounds experienced the Kalevala before and now?
 How can we interpret the Kalevala and other European epics, for example through art?
 Within the project different types of events and workshops will be implemented where young Europeans of all ages can participate.
 In these events and workshops the children and the young people will have the opportunity to reflect upon and interpret the relationships and interactions between European epics, the runo-song (oral folk poetry) culture in the Baltic Sea area, and issues connected to language as well as to the use of the Kalevala during different time periods, and finally what the meaning of the Kalevala is today.

 The Kalevala expresses ideological traits as well as epic traditions in Europe.
 For example, Elias Lönnrot was inspired by the epic tales (Iliad och Odyssey) from the antiquity when he gathered the material for and put together the texts in the Kalevala.
-The European Heritage Label has not yet been given to an epic.
+The European Heritage Label has not been given to an epic before.
 Most of those that have been granted the Label are of a more material and tangible nature: museums, archaeological sites, and monuments.
 Cultural heritage is subject to a vast number of interpretations.
 When we learn about these, we also learn more about ourselves and about others.
 Our hope is that with the help of the Heritage Label we can evoke discussions throughout Europe about the living heritage that the epic tales present to us.

 The European Heritage Label gives us the opportunity to deepen the knowledge about the Kalevala and its background, and to motivate young people to reflect upon their cultural heritage and its role in the formation of their identity.
-The label would also present us with a possibility to give more visibility to cultural minorities and the Karelian language and its current situation.
+The label also presents us with a possibility to give more visibility to cultural minorities and the Karelian language and its current situation.
 The Karelian language, that is spoken in Finland and Russia is endangered, and it does not hold the status of an official language in Finland.
-With the help of the Heritage Label, it would be possible to increase the knowledge of the Karelian language and the diversity of the Karelian culture among people in Finland.
+With the help of the Heritage Label, it is possible to increase the knowledge of the Karelian language and the diversity of the Karelian culture among people in Finland.

 The many voices and ambivalence of the Kalevala